mauritssilvis/challenges/java/java-project-cli/README.md

 #### 2.1.2 The Java version does not match

 When checking the Java version using the command `java --version`, you may encounter unexpected output.
-For example, the output may show a lower version than expected:
+For example, the output may show a lower version of Java than expected:

 ```text
 openjdk 20.0.2 2023-07-18